 A single-cell organism divided into two volumes structurally identical and internally similar but opposite.
-This project involved the restructuring and interiors of twin lofts, in a former factory in the southern part of Milan, once an industrial outer suburb and today a
+This project involved the restructuring and interiors of twin lofts, in a former factory in the southern part of Milan, once an industrial outer suburb and today a modern neighbourhood.

 The ground floor of the two loft comprises of mirrored halls, open kitchens, and the apertures onto the small private gardens, a long table with high seating, a bathroom and the staircase that goes up to the floors above.

 In the design we dematerialized the staircase using crystal for the treads and transforming the supporting structure into a simple white stepped line (painted iron) which developed upwards.